SeanChao/SCloudComposer/README.md

 ## Getting Started

 Update `xray/config.json` with your specific config (including UUID and password).
+Update `cert.env` with DNS information.
 Update `tg.env` with telegram proxy secret.

 And Run!